 Volunteers are integral to our Homes, they dedicate their own time to offer support and friendship to those who have chosen to live with us.
 Whether they are assisting to organise activities and events, or simply popping in for a cup of tea and a gossip, these Volunteers help to make Abbeyfield homes what they are – stimulating and warm environments.
 Younger faces offer varied conversation, listening to Residents experiences and telling their own stories.
 There may also be people from your local community that come in to share news and stories.
-If you are interested in being a volunteer, call us on 01509 266605 or email [email protected]
+If you are interested in being a volunteer, call us on 01509 266605 or email [email protected] for further information.

 "I volunteer at Abbeyfields because it's lovely to meet new people and help out where you can.
 It's great experience for my future and I really enjoy it.
 As a Health & Social Care student it helps me to look into different environments and helps me to decide what sort of career I would like to do."

 "It's a lovely feeling to give to others, bring sunshine to people's lives.
 I enjoy creative tasks so it's rewarding to help the elderly with these.
 I've also enjoyed the music and movement sessions and compiled a CD for the Residents.
 Abbeyfield has a warm atmosphere to it, something which so many homes could learn from."